survivejs/react-component-boilerplate/README.md

 * Demo deployment - **npm run gh-pages** and **npm run deploy-gh-pages** - Demo will contain *README.md* by default and comes with simple styling based on Pure.
 * Generating a distribution version - **npm run dist** - This will generate `/dist` (UMD bundle + minified UMD bundle) and `/dist-modules`.
 Latter contains a version of `/src` that has been run through babel.
 It is meant for NPM users.

 Note that there are hooks for `npm version`.
 The system will run tests, generate a distribution bundle and include that into the version commit.
+This can fail in case dist doesn't contain any changes!
 After that has completed it will generate GitHub Pages and deploy a new version.

 ```js
 var a = 5;